Gut health, nurturing and feeding your gut microbiota and overall digestion is so important – that’s where probiotics come in.

 Probiotics occur naturally in our digestive system already!
 They’re made from digesting the foods we eat.
 You can see how this can be an issue for those who don’t consume a diet high in whole foods and rely on the Standard American Diet for their nutrition.
 Highly processed foods, ones that contain those antibiotics from meats and dairy (again I’m referring to those not produced on an actual farm with “farmer Joe” taking care of his animals), and foods lacking in fiber are just some ways our bodies aren’t primed for a healthy ecosystem.

 Our bodies make probiotics from the foods we eat through prebiotics.
 Prebiotics are basically the “food” for the bacteria to feed on.
-They’re indigestible ingredients, and two of the most common forms are inulin and fructo-oligosccharides (FOS).
+They’re indigestible ingredients, and two of the most common forms are inulin and fructo-oligosaccharides (FOS).

 - Kimchi, raw or all naturally fermented.
 You can also make your own!

-- Be wary of yogurt brands on the grocery store shelves that advertise on fancy celebrity-laden commercials and other marketing tactics to make you believe their product is high in probiotics.
+- Yogurt, all organic dairy or non-dairy alternatives: Be wary of yogurt brands on the grocery store shelves that advertise on fancy celebrity-laden commercials and other marketing tactics to make you believe their product is high in probiotics.
 Most yogurts don’t contain substantial amounts, let alone reach a billion CFU’s.